devtron-labs/devtron-documentation/k8s-dashboard/db-docs/resources/glossary.md

 ### Material

 In Git Repo, the source code of your application in a given commit is referred as material.
 The option to choose a Git material will be available in the CI stage under the `Build & Deploy` tab of your application.
-[Read More...](../user-guide/jobs/triggering-job.md#triggering-job-pipeline.md)

 ### Namespace